Thugs of Hindostan

-Thugs of Hindostan is a 2018 Indian Hindi-language period action-adventure film written and directed by Vijay Krishna Acharya, and produced by Aditya Chopra under his banner Yash Raj Films.
-The film stars Amitabh Bachchan, Aamir Khan, Fatima Sana Shaikh, Mohammed Zeeshan Ayyub, Ronit Roy, Katrina Kaif and Lloyd Owen.
-Set during the period of Company rule in India, the film follows a small-time thug from Awadh, Firangi Mallah, who is sent by an East India Company official to infiltrate and counter a band of thugs.
+Thugs of Hindostan is a 2018 Indian Hindi-language period action adventure film directed by Vijay Krishna Acharya and produced by Aditya Chopra under Yash Raj Films.
+The film stars Amitabh Bachchan, Aamir Khan, Katrina Kaif, Fatima Sana Shaikh, Mohammed Zeeshan Ayyub, Ronit Roy and Lloyd Owen.
+Set during the period of Company's expansion in India, Firangi Mallah, a small-time thug from Awadh, is sent by an East India Company official to infiltrate and counter a band of thugs.

 Produced at an estimated budget of ₹200 crore–₹300 crore, Thugs of Hindostan is one of the most expensive Bollywood films.
-Initially titled Thug, the film marked the first time Khan and Bachchan featured together as leads, and was the second collaboration between Khan, Acharya and Kaif, after Dhoom 3 (2013), and between Khan and Shaikh after the latter's debut in Khan-produced Dangal.
-Principal photography commenced on 5 June 2017 in Malta; the film was also shot in Thailand and Mehrangarh.
-It was put on a short hiatus after Bachchan was injured on set.
-Filming concluded in March 2018, the final schedule being completed in Rajasthan.
-The soundtrack was composed by Ajay–Atul, with lyrics written by Amitabh Bhattacharya, while John Stewart Eduri composed the background score.
+Initially titled Thug, the film marked the first time Khan and Bachchan featured together as lead actors.
+The film was the second collaboration between Khan, Acharya and Kaif after Dhoom 3, and between Khan and Shaikh after the latter's debut in Dangal.
+Principal photography commenced on 5 June 2017 in Malta and continued in Thailand, Morocco and Mehrangarh.
+It was put on a short hiatus after Bachchan was injured on the set.
+Filming concluded in March 2018, with the final schedule in Rajasthan.
+The soundtrack was composed by Ajay–Atul, with lyrics written by Amitabh Bhattacharya, while John Stewart Eduri composed the musical score.